HPIPS/HPIPS_Chain/README.md

 # hpips

-A new SRML-based Substrate node, ready for hacking.
+A new POS+IPFS Chain node, ready for hacking.

 # Building